rikosintie/Discovery/docs/Using_PowerShell.md

 ----------------------------------------------------------------

-Here are the steps I took to get Windows terminal installed and the latest version of PowerShell configured with history and some other Linux like features.
+Here are the steps I took to get Windows terminal installed, the latest version of PowerShell configured with history and some other Linux like features.
+Also the `procs` tool for viewing processes in a Unix like format.

 ## Getting Started